Tehem/team-slots-api/README.md

 This small project is a tool to create Calendar slots for a team.

-This first version allow to create morning duty slots:
+This first version allow to create duty slots:

 - Create a week captain to organize shifts and coordinate
 - Create daily shifts with team members